Gerhard Hanappi: Playing style

-One of the finest midfielders of his generation, Hanappi was nominally a goalscoring wing half, however his versatility allowed him to successfully play in almost all positions.
+One of the most highly regarded midfielders of his generation, Hanappi was nominally a goalscoring wing half, however his versatility allowed him to successfully play in almost all positions.
 Hanappi's technical abilities and creativity allowed him to play as an effective play-maker.
 He was also very intelligent with an excellent sense of anticipation which made him very useful in defensive duties, and also enabled him to make well timed runs in the box.
 This along with his accurate shot enabled him to be a prolific goalscorer, even once being league top scorer.

 Retirement and death

 After his football career Hanappi worked as an architect.
 He planned the Weststadion in Vienna, which was renamed to Gerhard Hanappi Stadium after his death.
 He died of cancer in 1980, aged 51.